You are here: Home Resources Clean Energy Corps: Jobs, Service, and Equal Opportunity in America’s Clean Energy Economy

 Clean Energy Corps: Jobs, Service, and Equal Opportunity in America’s Clean Energy Economy

 The Clean Energy Corps (CEC) is a combined service, training, and job creation effort to combat global warming, grow local and regional economies and demonstrate the equity and employment promise of the clean energy economy.
 Download the Executive Summary of Clean Energy Corps: Jobs, Service, and Equal Opportunity in America’s Clean Energy Economy, a white paper that explains why the CEC is needed and how it would work.
-The full white paper will be forthcoming in October.

 America is suffering through an economic recession, rising energy prices and energy insecurity, job losses, and an increasing scarcity of hope and common purpose.
 Americans are looking for solutions on climate, energy and the economy.